LilyTronics/lily_kicad_lib/readme.md

 * KiCad 3D models
 * Manufacturer 3D models
-* Self created 3D models
+* Self created 3D models (design is included in the repo)

 ### Footprints

 Footprints are created using the specifications of the manufacturers.
 All footprints have a 3D model attached.
+All footprints have the following extra attributes:

+* Revision: numeric value for the revision of the footprint.

 ### Symbols

-All symbols are self created to ensure consistency.
 All symbols have the following extra attributes:

 * Revision: numeric value for the revision of the symbol.
-* Status: Active, End of life, Obsolete
+* Status: Active or Obsolete
 * Manufacturer: manufacturer name (original, alternatives are not added)
 * Manufacturer_ID: manufacturer part ID (original, alternatives are not added)
 * Lily_ID: part ID for the ERP system used in LilyTronics.
 * JLCPCB_ID: part ID used by JLCPCB.
 * JLCPCB_STATUS: Basic, Extended preferred, Extended

-### Lib test

-KiCad project for evaluating new symbols, footprints and 3D symbols.

 ## Usage